 So where do we currently stand?

 The ‘C’ level attention has raised, and a lot of the key players have established digital regimes and initiatives.
 IMO regulations and ISO standards for IoT and sensors on board have changed the mindset.
 Chief IT Officer (CIO) and Chief Digital Officer (CDO) are becoming common positions in top management groups globally, and this, too, contributes to changing mindsets.

 However, there is still a conflict between the demand for consolidated data and standardised infrastructure on the one hand, and a cost savings approach on the other.

 Read more: What ROI can you expect from using Dualog?

 Using ICT and incorporating fleet data into your decision-making processes helps you stay nautical miles ahead of your competitors.
 As Internet connectivity has become the norm in commercial shipping, the focus now is to establish an agnostic digital platform on board.
 This is the most important next step in order to bring ship and shore closer together.

 Morten Lind-Olsen has been the CEO for Dualog since 1998, and he brings decades of international experience from the communications and software industry.
 Morten holds a degree in IT and Communications from the Arctic University, and he is renowned for his customer-driven leadership.
 Through technological innovations at sea, Morten and Dualog have constantly been aiming to bring ship and shore closer.
-The Dualog Digital Platform at Sea is currently on board more than 3,000 ships worldwide, and Dualog has been a key contributor to the process of digitalisation within shipping.
+The Dualog software solutions are currently onboard more than 5,000 ships worldwide, and Dualog has been a key contributor to the process of digitalisation within shipping.